Satya280805/topic-modeling-nlp/README.md

 ## 🔍 How It Works

-1. Upload a text document or enter a website URL.
+1. Upload a text document or provide a website URL.
-2. The application extracts textual content.
+2. The application extracts textual content from the uploaded file or webpage.
-3. Text is preprocessed using NLP techniques:
+3. The extracted text is preprocessed using:
    - Tokenization
    - Stopword Removal
    - Lemmatization
 4. A document-term matrix is generated using **CountVectorizer**.
 5. **Latent Dirichlet Allocation (LDA)** identifies the underlying topics.
-6. The discovered topics and keywords are displayed through the Django interface.
+6. The extracted topics and representative keywords are displayed through the Django web interface.

 ---

 ## 📦 Requirements

+- Python 3.10+
 - Django 4.2+
-- Python 3.10+
 - Scikit-learn
 - NLTK
 - NumPy